wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

 - **Location:** `src/lib/components/visualization/InteractiveExercise.svelte`
 - **Responsibilities:**
   - Serves as a generic, reusable top-level component for most interactive exercises.
-  - Manages the overall layout using CSS Flexbox.
-This includes a dedicated **dialog area** (typically for instructions or introductory text), the main **visualization area** (`VisContainer`), and a dedicated **controls area** (for primary exercise controls).
-The dialog and controls areas are typically visible in the normal view and hidden in fullscreen mode.
+  - Manages the overall layout using CSS.
+This includes a dedicated **dialog area** (typically for introductory text), the main **visualization area** (`VisContainer`), a dedicated **instruction area** (for instructional text related to the exercise controls or interaction), and a dedicated **controls area** (for primary exercise controls).
+The dialog, instruction, and controls areas are typically visible in the normal view and hidden in fullscreen mode.
   - Integrates the Scene, HUD, and Control Panel components passed to it as props.
-  - Handles fullscreen toggling logic internally using the `useFullscreen.ts` Svelte action.
+  - Handles fullscreen toggling logic internally using `FullscreenWrapper.svelte`.
   - Manages a `resetKey` to allow for re-initialization of the visualization.
   - Uses Svelte Snippets extensively for content projection:
-    - Accepts optional `dialogAreaSnippet?: Snippet<[{ isFullscreen: boolean }]>` for the dialog/instructional content.
+    - Accepts optional `dialogAreaSnippet?: Snippet<[{ isFullscreen: boolean }]>` for the dialog/introductory content.
     - Accepts optional `controlsAreaSnippet?: Snippet<[{ isFullscreen: boolean }]>` for the main exercise controls.
+    - Accepts optional `instructionSnippet?: Snippet<[{ isFullscreen: boolean }]>` for instructional text, typically appearing below the visualization.
+Receives `{ isFullscreen: boolean }` as a parameter.
     - Passes a `controlsSnippet` (derived from `ControlPanelComponent` and `controlPanelProps`) _to_ the `HudComponent`.
 This snippet is for controls that should be _within_ the HUD, often relevant in fullscreen mode.
   - Uses placeholder components (`PlaceholderScene.svelte`, `PlaceholderHud.svelte`, `PlaceholderControls.svelte`) from `src/lib/components/visualization/generic-exercise-parts/` if custom components are not provided.
 - **Key Props:**